Suzuki X-90: Specifications

-The X-90 used a 1.6 L I4 16 valve engine which produced 95 hp and was available with four wheel drive or rear wheel drive, and either a five speed manual or automatic transmission.
-The X-90 featured dual air bags, anti lock brakes, optional air conditioning, and one dealer installed six disc CD changer.
+The X-90 used a 1.6 litre 16 valve inline-four engine which produced 95 PS and was available with four-wheel drive or rear-wheel drive, and either a five-speed manual or an automatic transmission.
+The X-90 featured dual air bags, anti lock brakes, optional air conditioning, and offered a dealer-installed, six-disc CD changer.

 The suspension used MacPherson struts and coil springs in front and coil springs with wishbone and trailing links in the rear.
 A space saver spare wheel is stored in the trunk, and space behind the two seats offers further cargo area.
-The X-90 debuted as a concept car at the 1993 Tokyo Motor Show.